cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-10-paper-figures-are-always-subject-to-change.md

 Research projects often start with a burst of creativity during brainstorming sessions.
 According to my own experience, this involves sketching rudimentary boxes, arrows, and charts on whiteboards to delineate the goals and scope of the future paper.
-At these early-stages, figures represent the first "big picture" of the ideas that will eventually turn into tools and experiments.
+At these early stages, figures represent the first "big picture" of the ideas that will eventually turn into tools and experiments.
-While they serve as conceptual stepping stones, the initial figure rarely remain unchanged in the final publication.
+While they serve as conceptual stepping stones, the initial figure rarely remains unchanged in the final publication.

 > **Q:** Where should I start a research project?<br>
 > **A:** In front of a whiteboard, of course!